SayanInf/Hotel_Management_System/README.md

 ```
 Add an exception if your antivirus is restricting the program from running in the background.

-Still if you face issues kindly mention it in the [issues](https://github.com/SayanInf/Hotel_Management_System/issues) section.
+Still if you face issues, kindly mention it in the [issues](https://github.com/SayanInf/Hotel_Management_System/issues) section.

 Hope you are successful in installing the package and you are running it without any issue... :grinning:

-Wish You A Very Happy Experience With The Software. :smiley:
+Wish You A Very Happy Experience With The Software. :wink:

 ## Developers